cms-tau-pog/TauFW/PicoProducer/python/corrections/README.md

 ```

+## Tau scale factors

+Please use the official TauID tool.
+Installation instructions are given in the [top README](../../../../..).

 ## B tagging tools

-[`BTagTool.py`](../python/corrections/BTagTool.py) provides two classes: `BTagWPs` for saving the working points (WPs) per year and type of tagger, and `BTagWeightTool` to provide b tagging weights.
+[`BTagTool.py`](BTagTool.py) provides two classes: `BTagWPs` for saving the working points (WPs) per year and type of tagger, and `BTagWeightTool` to provide b tagging weights.
 These can be called during the initialization of you analysis module, e.g.:
 ```
 class ModuleMuTau(Module):